whatmakeart/whatmakeart.github.io/content/posts/blender-random-colors.md

 ---
 date: 2022-10-19T8:30:00-04:00
 description: In this tutorial, I will show you how to color many objects with a single material in Blender.
-This is a great way to save time and effort when you need to create a scene with a lot of objects.
 featured_image: /posts/images/blender-random-colors.jpg
 tags:
   - Blender
   - 3D Modeling
   - Rendering
 title: Blender Random Colors
-draft: true

 spellcheck: off
 ---